-A Dirt bike is generally referred to as an off-road motorcycle, but there are many different types of dirt bikes.
-In this articles we’ll cover every name of dirtbike classification, as well as what each type is used for.
+A Dirt bike is generally referred to as an off-road motorcycle, but there are many different types of dirt bikes, so how do you know which is right for you?

 What Is A Dirt Bike?

 Before we go any further, we need to take a quick look at what a dirt bike is and what kind of motorcycle riding it’s good for.

 A dirt bike is a type of motorcycle that is designed for off-road riding.
 It has unique traits that are different from a street bike.

 For example, a dirt bike has off-road “dirt knobby tires”.
 On most dirt bikes (but not all), they come with more suspension travel, a narrower and flatter seat, a smaller capacity gas tank, a different style of chassis and frame, along with a shorter wheelbase to handle better at lower speeds.

 These are just some of the major differences between a dirt bike and a street legal motorcycle.